SAP/open-ux-tools/.changeset/flat-vans-smash.md

 '@sap-ux/create': patch
 ---

-Added the `convert` command to local preview files of a project to virtual files.
+Added the `convert` command to convert local preview files of a project to virtual files.